ome/omero-documentation/omero/developers/Web/Deployment.rst

 All that is required to use the Django lightweight development server is to set the :property:`omero.web.application_server` configuration option, and turn :property:`omero.web.debug` on.
-If you want to connect to a remote server, add that as shown.
+If you want to connect to a remote OMERO server, add that as shown.
 Then start up the development server to run in the foreground:

 ::